ytfang222/2019.M1.BlockChain/README.md

 # Block Chain and Digital Currency 2019-20 Module 1 (Fall 2019)

 ## Announcements
+* Our TA will give an introductory discussion of Java and IDE on __2019/9/12 Thursday from 9-11 AM at PHBS Room 513, the Finalcial Lab__.
 * Special thanks to Professor [Riccardo Bettati](http://faculty.cs.tamu.edu/bettati/), who kindly gives us permission to use his slides for this class.
 Here is the link to the [slides page](http://faculty.cs.tamu.edu/bettati/Courses/489CryptoCurrencies/2017A/Slides/slides_overview.html).
 As he noted in his course web site, these slides were inherited and modified from the original Princeton slides at [Bitcoin and Cryptocurrency Technologies](http://bitcoinbook.cs.princeton.edu/).
 * Special thanks to Professor [Jaehyuk Choi](https://english.phbs.pku.edu.cn/content-627-81-1.html), who kindly provided the course materials that he used for his class!